New & Noteworthy

 Featured: Bird Box, ca. 1890

 After Martinka & Co.
 A selected card is placed into a finely crafted wooden box, its lid gently closed.
 Moments later, when reopened, the card has vanished—only to be replaced by a live bird.
 The missing card is then discovered in an unexpected location.
-Beautifully constructed from hardwood with rich ebonized accents, this piece embodies the wonder and elegance of 19th-century magic.

 -